Apirone/woocommerce/README.md

-# Woocommerce plugin - Bitcoin forwarding
+﻿# Woocommerce plugin - Bitcoin forwarding

 Requires PHP at least: 5.2

+Requires at least WooCommerce: 4.0
-Tested up to: 7.1.14
+Tested up to: 4.9.7
+License: GPLv2 or later

 ## Description